CrugBarat/CrugBarat/README.md

 **Junior Dev - looking for work**

 Eat, Sleep, Code, Repeat.

+I love to code.
+I'm happiest when coding.
+I eat code for breakfast.
+Code, code, code.
 Hook me up to the matrix and jam all things code straight into my eyeballs.

 Here's some live demos of student projects and other stuff I've completed recently: